Can You Run a Generator in the Rain?

 #3.
 Ensure There’s Adequate Ventilation

 Generators burn fuel to stay powered on, and the resulting fumes are harmful to breathe in.
-Anytime your generator is in an enclosed space, carbon monoxide (CO) is a concern.
+Remember: NEVER run your generator in an enclosed space, and keep your generator as far away from doors and windows as possible.

 - Your generator may stop working or run at a lower capacity